mebusy/notes/dev_notes/LinearAlgebra_VectorSpace.md

 We are concerned not only with attainable right-hand sides b, but also with the solutions x that attain them.

 The right- hand side b = 0 always allows the solution x = 0, but there may be infinitely many other solutions.
-(There always are, if there are more unknowns than equations, n > m.) ***The solutions to Ax = O form a vector space - the nullspace of A***.
+(There always are, if there are more unknowns than equations, n > m.) ***The solutions to Ax = 0 form a vector space - the nullspace of A***.

 The ***nullspace*** of a matrix consists of all vectors x such that Ax = 0.
 It is denoted by It is a subspace of **Rⁿ**(n维子空间), just as the column space was a subspace of **Rᵐ**.